zer0cache/matic-docs/docs/develop/ethereum-matic/pos/using-sdk/erc20.md

 ## Introduction

-This tutorial uses the Testnet network which is mapped to the Goerli Network.
+This tutorial uses the Polygon Testnet (Mumbai) which is mapped to the Goerli Network.
 For the purpose of this tutorial, we have already deployed the Test tokens and mapped them on the PoS bridge.
 You can request the asset from the [faucet](https://faucet.matic.network/) and if they aren't available, please reach out to us on [discord](https://discord.com/invite/er6QVj) and we'll get back to you immediately.

 In the upcoming tutorial, every step will be explained in detail along with a few code snippets.
 However, you can always refer to this repository which will have all the example source code that can help you to integrate and understand the working of the PoS bridge.